huggingface/leaderboards/docs/source/en/open_llm_leaderboard/faq.md

 **Q: How can I track the status of my model submission?**

-A: You can monitor your model's status by checking the request file here ([https://huggingface.co/datasets/open-llm-leaderboard/requests](https://huggingface.co/datasets/open-llm-leaderboard/requests)) or viewing the queues above the submit form.
+A: You can monitor your model's status by checking the [Request file here](https://huggingface.co/datasets/open-llm-leaderboard/requests) or viewing the queues above the submit form.

 **Q: What happens if my model disappears from all queues?**

 A: A model’s disappearance typically indicates a failure.
-You can find your model in requests dataset here ([https://huggingface.co/datasets/open-llm-leaderboard/requests](https://huggingface.co/datasets/open-llm-leaderboard/requests)) and check its status.
+You can find your model in [Requests dataset here](https://huggingface.co/datasets/open-llm-leaderboard/requests) and check its status.

 **Q: What causes an evaluation failure?**